imfl/beautiful-jekyll/_posts/2018-05-28-Markov-and-Chebyshev-inequalities.md

 ### Chebyshev's Inequality

 Now $X \geq 0\ a.s.$ is a constraint we don't like.
-We don't make any pledge about a random variable before we use it.
+We don't want to make any pledge about a random variable before we use it.
 Or can we?
 We know variance is guaranteed to be nonnegative.
 But that's not a random variable.
 We are close.
 Setting $X =  (Y-EY)^2$, where $Y$ can be any random variable that has an expectation and a variance.

 We have